Nielunix/dracoshell/README.md

 - [ ] Must add something related to dragons and furry
 - [ ] add an app selector
 - [x] add a systemtray
-- [ ] make a flake so we can test the shell without installing it (for nix)
+- [ ] make a flake so we can test the shell without installing it (for nix) and use nix develop

 ## Clone The Repo
 ```sh